-Drug Preauthorization and Step Therapy Protocols
+Drug Prior Authorization and Step Therapy Protocols

-Certain drugs require preauthorization or step therapy for members with pharmacy or major medical prescription plans.
+Certain drugs require prior authorization or step therapy for members with pharmacy or major medical prescription plans.
 This process includes an assessment of both your patient's available benefits and medical indications for use.
-Be sure to preauthorize medication when required, to avoid your patient becoming responsible for the full cost of the medication.
+Be sure to get prior authorization for medication when required, to avoid your patient becoming responsible for the full cost of the medication.

-We base our preauthorization and step therapy criteria on current medical evidence.
+We base our prior authorization and step therapy criteria on current medical evidence.
 We review and update them monthly to accommodate new drugs and changing recommendations.
-Our Quality Assurance, Utilization Management, Pharmacy and Therapeutics (QAUMPT) Committee must approve all criteria and formulary changes.
-The QAUMPT voting members consist entirely of providers and pharmacists from the communities we serve.
-Providers and members can access the current Preauthorization and Step Therapy Policies on our website at PacificSource.com/drug-list.
+Our Pharmacy & Therapeutics (P&T) Committee must approve all criteria and formulary changes.
+Voting members consist entirely of providers and pharmacists from the communities we serve.
+Current Prior Authorization and Step Therapy Policies are available by line of business and available online.